-By understanding the concerns and the formulation of a clear strategy on how to achieve our goals it would be easy to quickly and accurately identify new issues and to react accordingly.
-A stable work management process has many benefits but to name a few:
+By understanding the concerns and the formulation of a clear strategy on how to achieve your goals you will be able to accurately identify new issues and quickly react accordingly.
+A stable work management process has many benefits, to name a few:

 - Technicians/mechanics have a stable work environment

 - Increased trust levels between the key areas e.g. maintenance, production, planning and supply chain

 - Increase in plant availability and production stability

 - Lower supply chain costs due to proper lead times, accurate planning and execution

 The main objective is to get control of the work and not allowing the work (Backlog) to control us.
 In the next article of our blog series, we will touch on some key principals that could be used to facilitate the process of improving work management.